SAP-archive/partner-eng-conciletime/README.md

 ## Description

 This repository contains a complete project that is intended to accompany a series with the theme [Naïve Sherpa](https://blogs.sap.com/2019/07/22/00-naive-sherpa-meet-the-naive-sherpa/).
-The goal of the repository owner is to sychronize a tag of the repo that is coordinated with the publishing of a corresponding blog posting.
-It provides a fully functional multitenant application based on the Cloud Application Programming(CAP) development model.
+The goal of the repository owner is to synchronize  a tag of the repo that is coordinated with the publishing of a corresponding blog posting.
+It provides a fully functional multitenant application based on the Cloud Application Programming(CAP) development model illustrating integration techniques.
 As this project grows the owner/author invites other who may wish to contribute to the development efforts.

 ## Requirements